1842 - Takara Group - The Early Years

 1983 Sho Chiku Bai Classic Junmai Sake

-In March 1983, the first American-made "Sho Chiku Bai" brand was released as "Sho Chiku Bai Classic Junmai Sake."
-In the commemoration, then president Takashi Omiya said the following: "We had no intention to sell our product until we were fully satisfied with it.
+In March 1983, the first American-made "Sho Chiku Bai" sake was released as "Sho Chiku Bai Classic Junmai Sake."
+During the commemoration, then president Takashi Omiya said the following: "We had no intention to sell our product until we were fully satisfied with it.
 This time we created a sake product that is on par with its Japanese counterpart."
 The quality and taste of this extraordinary sake easily became the flagship product for Takara Sake USA, since its introduction.
-Award winning Sho Chiku Bai Classic Junmai Sake is the definition of exquisite sake made in USA.
+Our award-winning Sho Chiku Bai Classic Junmai Sake is the definition of exquisite sake made in the USA.

 1984 - Sho Chiku Bai Nigori Sake-